oVirt/ovirt-site/source/develop/release-management/features/ux/uiplugins43.html.md

 *   `buttons` - array defining buttons to display in dialog's footer area, empty by default, each element is an [interface object](#JavaScript_interface_object) that overrides button behavior via following properties:
     -   `label` - controls text displayed on button, default value is empty string
     -   `onClick` - function called when user clicks the button, no arguments, no-op by default
-*   `resizeEnabled` - controls whether the dialog can be resized with mouse, default value is `false`
 *   `closeIconVisible` - controls whether the close icon (located in right-hand part of dialog header) is visible, default value is `true`
 *   `closeOnEscKey` - controls whether the dialog can be closed by pressing Escape key, default value is `true`